johannaguth/Fuzzy-Framework-for-Speed-Estimation/readme.md

 # Fuzzy Framework for Speed Estimation

 This is a framework that employs fuzzy control to estimate average speed based on the parameters road class, road slope, road surface and link length.
-The exact methodology is described in the paper "Multi-Parameter Estimation of Average Speed in Road Networks using Fuzzy Control" which is currently under review at the ISPRS International Journal of Geo-Information.
+The exact methodology is described in the paper "Multi-Parameter Estimation of Average Speed in Road Networks using Fuzzy Control" which is published in the ISPRS International Journal of Geo-Information.
+You can find the paper in the main folder under "Fuzzy_Guth_etal_2020.pdf".

 ### Prerequisites